dannydi12/thoughtbin-server/README.md

 #### `npm start`

-Launches the server at the post specified in your `.env` file.
+Launches the server at the port specified in your `.env` file.

 ## Configuration